Kimi-cyber/ST-GraphSAGE/README.md

 GCNs process data on irregular and non-Euclidean domains.
 Inspired by spectral convolution, they perform message passing through layer-wise propagation, progressively capturing more complex K-hop information.
 However, traditional GCNs operate under transductive learning, limiting predictions to known nodes and lacking batch efficiency.

 In this study, we employ the Graph Sampling and Aggregation (GraphSAGE) method, which follows inductive learning principles.
-By training on the aggregator to extract features from neighboring nodes, GraphSAGE enables generalization of predictions to unseen nodes.
+By training on the aggregator to extract features from neighboring nodes, GraphSAGE enables the generalization of predictions to unseen nodes.
 This approach proves crucial in capturing well interference, making predictions for new wells at any location, and adeptly monitoring dynamic changes in producing wells.

 <div style="text-align:center">
   <img src="https://github.com/ziming-zx/ST-GraphSAGE/assets/55851734/ec4b0f24-a93e-4c31-8501-15b8d645389d" alt="GitHub Logo" width="500">